mosip/documentation/docs/integration-guides/digital-wallet/README.md

 # Digital Wallet Integration

-What is a Digital Wallet?
+What is a Digital ID Wallet?

 A Digital ID Wallet is a tool or a software-based system that stores and manages personal information and identity credentials securely in a digital format.
 It helps people keep their information organized and protected.
 This wallet ensures the safety of personal data and makes it easily accessible when needed.